 The process starts with backlog planning, which happens once and sets the direction for the development phase.
 The backlog simply is a list of desired features; it begins with the team, including all product stakeholders, engineering and design resources, documenting all features and user stories.

-Initial Prioritization and Sprint Planning
+Initial Prioritization and AGILE Sprint Planning

 You want enough items in each sprint to fit the time box without overloading each sprint.
-Items can be added to the backlog at any time during the development phase, but the additions will only be reviewed at the appropriate times during the sprint.
+Items can be added to the backlog at any time during the development cycle, but the additions will only be reviewed at the appropriate times during the sprint.
 The idea is that you don’t want to continually create a moving target in mid-sprint.